Click on the course titles below to view general syllabi for Biology courses.

 BIOL 429 (3) Algal Aquaculture – No longer offered

 The theory and practice of growing micro- and macroalgae for commercial purposes.
-Includes historical aspects of algal aquaculture, cultivation principles, practical problems, end products, economics, and the current status of the industry.
+Includes historical aspects of algal aquaculture, cultivation principles, practical problems, end products, economics and current status of the industry.
 [3-0-0]

 Prerequisite: BIOL 121.